 Working on sheets of paper placed flat on a floor or table, she applies seawater, fresh water, ink and paint, and allows them to flow, mix, and dry freely.
 Afterwards she may go back to the work with a small brush, to create linear patterns and forms.
 The result is a sensual, layered surface, sometimes with salt-crystal formations, evoking coastal and submerged topography, or the vastness of the night sky.

-Seeing her exhibition Between Ocean and Sky: Hana Yoshihata this winter will bring back thoughts of Hōkūle‘a and the Polynesian Voyaging Society’s epic accomplishment all over again.
+Seeing her exhibition Between Ocean and Sky: Hana Yoshihata, opening Nov.
+30, will bring back thoughts of Hōkūle‘a and the Polynesian Voyaging Society’s epic accomplishment all over again.